-Robinson Auditorium is the largest amateur venue in Cambridge, with a capacity of around 230.
+Robinson Auditorium is the largest amateur venue in Cambridge, with a capacity of 240.
 Located opposite the Porters’ Lodge in Robinson College, it’s easy to find and not that far out of the city centre (a minute or two past the UL).

 Every production is the subject of a pre-production meeting (PPM) between college authorities, members of the production team and representatives from the Brickhouse Committee.
 Technical requirements of the show are discussed at the meeting and college authorities are usually very helpful if you mention things at this stage.
-As of the 2017/18 academic year, a production risk assessment should be submitted to the Brickhouse TD a few days in advance of each show’s PPM so that the relevant college authorities can check it and raise any queries at the PPM.
+A production risk assessment should be submitted to the Brickhouse TD a few days in advance of each show’s PPM so that the relevant college authorities can check it and raise any queries at the PPM.

 Because the space is regularly used by conferences, rehearsal time in Robinson Auditorium is incredibly limited.
 Each performance is unique, but normally students expect no more than the weekend prior to the production in the space.

 Format of stage/audience: Proscenium arch with apron.
 The projection screen is 2.9m away from the back wall and may be rolled completly out of sight above the stage.
 There is no flight tower.

 Size of visible stage: Width at proscenium arch: 8.96m.
 Width at back wall: 11.00m.
 Depth from front of apron to screen: 4.60m.
 Depth of screen to back wall: 2.9m.
 Projection Room to screen: 18.00m.
 Stage height: approx. 0.7m.
 Height of proscenium arch: 4.00m.
 Height at back wall: 5.20m.